Sonos Inc. (SONO) Shares Rise Despite Market Challenges

 SONO’s Market Performance

-SONO’s stock has seen a 1.92% increase for the week, with a 11.08% rise in the past month and a 12.28% gain in the past quarter.
-The volatility ratio for the week is 1.99%, and the volatility levels for the past 30 days are at 2.35% for Sonos Inc. The simple moving average for the past 20 days is 3.20% for SONO’s stock, with a 16.09% simple moving average for the past 200 days.
+SONO’s stock has seen a 5.13% increase for the week, with a 8.72% rise in the past month and a 15.67% gain in the past quarter.
+The volatility ratio for the week is 2.33%, and the volatility levels for the past 30 days are at 2.46% for Sonos Inc. The simple moving average for the last 20 days is 4.66% for SONO stock, with a simple moving average of 19.14% for the last 200 days.

 Analysts’ Opinion of SONO